 Prolonging the lifespan of your Furnace

-Did you know that a furnace lasts between 18 to 20 years on average?
-However, when it is adequately maintained, its life expectancy extends between 25 to 30 years!
+Furnace maintenance may not be high on your to-do list!… but did you know that a furnace lasts between 18 to 20 years on average?
+However, when it is adequately maintained, its life expectancy extends between 25 and 30 years!
 As it serves to circulate air and heat at home for the household’s comfort, it needs to be regularly checked, cleaned, and repaired so that it will run smoothly, work efficiently, and last for as long as possible.

 Fret not, as extending the life of your heating appliance is easy to handle.
 If you’ve had a furnace recently installed at home, here’s our simple and easy guide on how to prolong its life expectancy: